mint42/ft_select/README.md

 - Use arrow keys to move circularly through the list.
 - Select and deselect arguments using the space bar key.
+- Delete item under cursor with backspace or delete.
 - Validate selections using return key and return the list of selected arguments to the shell.

+This project should also handle signals.

 ## Getting Started